eaprelsky/infodynamics/book/01_the_lightning_bolt_moment.md

 ## The Wider Pattern

 Once I saw this pattern, I couldn't unsee it.
-Information physics operates everywhere:
+Information dynamics operates everywhere:

 - **Learning difficulties** are really energy blockages that can be diagnosed and cleared
 - **Communication failures** happen when voltage is too low or resistance is too high